The Dacia Logan MCV once again raises eyebrows for its pricing structure. You get a lot of car for your money.

 The ride is satisfactory, shining a little over larger road imperfections but struggling with smaller lumps, which send a firm shudder through the cabin when the car is unladen.

 The 1.0-litre, three cylinder engine is decent, although it needs to be worked in a narrow rev band to get decent economy and refinement from it.
 If you plan to carry heavy loads regularly, that may mean an alternative powertrain is a better choice.
 Venture much beyond 2200rpm – which you need to do to get best performance from it - and it soon becomes vocal.
 Wind and road noise are also a minor problem at higher speeds.

 However, the gears are well spaced and the manual ‘box smooth.
 In truth, the lowly power and torque figures do not do it justice – with light loads on board, it feels fleet enough.
 Dog owners and school run families, for instance, would be happy enough with their lot; fridge delivery men would not.

 As you’d hope, the interior majors on practicality: there are 16 different storage compartments, it can carry items up to 2.7m long, the rear sill is relatively low and the rear seats split 60:40.
 There are few niggles, although the need to use the key to open the boot is one, as is the fact that the boot floor doesn’t lie completely flat.

-The interior finish, even at this top end of the spectrum, is still dominated by hard plastics, but the addition of the simple, excellent MediaNav touchscreen system adds an air of modernity that lifts the cabin quality for a very reasonable £250.
+The interior finish, even at this top end of the spectrum, is still dominated by hard plastics, but the addition of the simple, excellent MediaNav touchscreen system standard on the Laureate models adds an air of modernity that lifts the cabin quality.